 “With twin studies, it's important to recruit both identical and non-identical twins,” says A/Prof. Gatt.
 “Identical twins share 100 percent of their genetics and if they're grown up together, they share the same environment.
 Whereas with the non-identical twins, they only have 50 percent shared genetics, but they also have that common environment.”

-“In this study, we wanted to bridge lots of gaps in the literature and provide a more robust and thorough picture of how our genetics and environmental factors impact the expression of during emotional and cognitive tasks, by analyzing twins,” says Dr. Park.
+“In this study, we wanted to bridge lots of gaps in the literature and provide a more robust and thorough picture of how our genetics and environmental factors impact the expression of brain activity during emotional and cognitive tasks, by analyzing twins,” says Dr. Park.

 Cognitive and emotional tasks